The National Consumers League’s annual guide to help working teens stay safe in the workplace

 A study in the American Journal of Health and Behavior noted that that 51 percent of surveyed teens who had worked in lumber mills had been injured.
 Four in 10 teens who worked in lumber yards had also been injured.
 These workplaces did not make our top five list because it is believed that small numbers of teens are employed lumber yards and lumber mills.

-Deaths from Driving
+E. Deaths from driving

 The most common way for a teen worker to die is in a traffic accident.
 In 2010, 32,708 Americans—about 90 a day—died in car accidents.
 Fifteen of the 34 youth workers under 18 who died in 2010—44 percent—perished in motor vehicle accidents.